-Change up how you do kid snacks and lunches in your house and watch your stress melt away!
+Change up how you do lunch and snacks for kids in your house and watch your stress melt away!
 Let your kids take over packing their snacks and lunches and save money while doing it.
 Winning!

-The other day on Instagram I gave you a glimpse of our kid snacks drawer, and briefly mentioned our lunch system, not thinking much about it.
+I've given you glimpses of how we do snacks for kids on Instagram and mentioned our lunch system, not realizing that you were struggling with the same issues.
 BOY OH BOY did you want to know more!
 I became flooded with questions about how we do snacks, how we save money with snacks, how we don't get eaten out of house and home, where we buy our snacks, whether or not bringing school lunch from home is actually cheaper, and on and on and on.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.